-- 9.7 Each occupied position should be reviewed annually as to any change in work value by line management in discussion with the staff member as part of Performance Review and Development (PRD) Clause 7. - 9.8 The position review undertaken by the line manager will result in either no further action or a request for classification review if there is a perceived increase in work value.
-The staff member will be advised of the outcome of the position review in a timely manner. - 9.9 In a group of like positions in an organisational area, change to any position may be considered in the context of the group, but this will not prevent a position from being considered for classification review as a separate position. - 9.10 A recommendation for classification review supported by a revised position description may be made by the relevant Pro Vice-Chancellor/Director and then referred to the Associate Director, Employee Relations.
+- 98.67 Each occupied position should be reviewed annually as to any change in work value by line management in discussion with the staff member as part of Performance Review and Development (PRD) Clause 76. - 98.78 The position review undertaken by the line manager will result in either no further action or a request for classification review if there is a perceived increase in work value.
+The staff member will be advised of the outcome of the position review in a timely manner. - 98.89 In a group of like positions in an organisational area, change to any position may be considered in the context of the group, but this will not prevent a position from being considered for classification review as a separate position. - 98.910 A recommendation for classification review supported by a revised position description may be made by the relevant Pro Vice-Chancellor\Director and then referred to the Associate Director, Employee Relations and HR Partnering or equivalent.
 The referral may include a proposed date of effect.
-If the recommendation is not supported, the Pro Vice-Chancellor/Director will advise the staff member of the reasons. - 9.11 The Associate Director, Employee Relations (or nominee), will examine and assess each referral against the University of Newcastle Classification Descriptors and any external job evaluation method implemented in accordance with Clause 9.5.
+If the recommendation is not supported, the Pro Vice-Chancellor\Director will advise the staff member of the reasons. - 98.1014 The Associate Director, Employee Relations and HR Partnering or equivalent (or nominee), will examine and assess each referral against the University of Newcastle Classification Descriptors and any the external job evaluation method implemented in accordance with Clause 98.5.
 The Associate Director (or nominee) may seek further details from line managers and staff members.
-A recommendation of either no change or a reclassification to a higher level will be provided to the Deputy Vice-Chancellor or Chief Operating Officer for a determination.

-- 9.12 The University will deal with a submission for classification review equitably and expeditiously.
+A recommendation of either no change or a reclassification to a higher level will be provided to the Deputy Vice-Chancellor or Chief Operating Officer for a determination. - 98.112 The University will deal with a submission for classification review equitably and expeditiously.
 The review should be concluded no later than 2 months from receipt of the submission.
-In the event of a delay beyond 2 months in the evaluation of a submission, the University will advise the supervisor of the circumstances causing the delay, and an estimated time for an outcome. - 9.13 The Associate Director, Employee Relations will advise the staff member, in writing, through the supervisor, of the Deputy Vice-Chancellor or Chief Operating Officer's determination.
+In the event of a delay beyond 2 months in the evaluation of a submission, the University will advise the supervisor of the circumstances causing the delay, and an estimated time for an outcome. - 98.123 The Associate Director, Employee Relations and HR Partnering or equivalent will advise the staff member, in writing, through the supervisor, of the Deputy Vice-Chancellor or Chief Operating Officer's determination.